 The Shi-Chi Sutaru AKA The Seven Styles

 In class we will typically concentrate on learning the 7 forms and progress from there.
-Within the Sutaru – the styles or forms of light-saber combat we use our own stylised icon to identify your leaning within the Temple.
+Within the Sutaru we use our own specific icon to identify your leaning within the Temple.
 To get our Combatants ready to take part in immersive live action missions, based around a strong story line with clear opposing forces and team agendas and identities, you must be able to participate safely, and that is where learning ‘Form’ becomes so important.

 The 7 styles of the Shi-chi Sutaru are as follows: